mvsoom/gedankenpolizei/src/slow/reddit/README.md

 note mistral better than gemma

 can also use BERT for classification if we cant reuse LoRAs (reddit question): https://www.reddit.com/r/LocalLLaMA/comments/1afgibb/experience_replacing_gpt4_with_bert_for/

-getting our labels into the format required: see sklearn.preprocessing.MultiLabelBinarizer

 can we reuse mistral 7b then? -- yes, it seems so: the classificaton (linear) layer is added after the last layer before converting to a prob distribution over next token. in this way we can use the negative posts when finetuning further to predict SOCs: a good initial guess for further LoRA training